ghidora77/GEE_Labs_Website/docs/Lab_00.md

 `Map.addLayer()` adds the visualization layer to the map.
 Images and image collections each have a unique naming convention of their bands, so you will have to reference the documentation for each one you use.
 GEE uses Red-Green-Blue ordering (as opposed to the popular Computer Vision framework, OpenCV, which uses a Blue-Green-Red convention). `min` and `max` are the values that normalize the value of each pixel to the conventional 0-255 color scale.
 In this case, although the maximum value of a pixel in all three of those bands is 2000, for visualization purposes GEE will normalize that to 255, the max value in a standard 8-bit image.

 There is a comprehensive [guide](https://developers.google.com/earth-engine/guides/image_visualization) to working on visualization with different types of imagery that goes quite in-depth.
-It is a worthwhile read, and covers some interesting topics such as false-color composites, mosaicking and single-band visualization.
+It is a worthwhile read and covers some interesting topics such as false-color composites, mosaicking and single-band visualization.
 Work with some of the code-snippets to understand how to build visualizations for different sets of imagery.

 ```js
 var first = ee.ImageCollection('COPERNICUS/S2_SR')